Javadyakuza/TIP3-Docs/Deployments/Internal/Mint.md

         bounce: true,
       });

-    if (mintRes.aborted) {
+    // Throwing an error if the transaction was aborted if (mintRes.aborted) {
       throw new Error(`Transaction aborted ! ${(mintRes.exitCode, mintRes.resultCode)}`);
     }

-    tokenWalletData = await getWalletData(MultiWalletContract, tokenRootContract.address);
+    // Fetching the wallet data and balance after the mint is done tokenWalletData = await getWalletData(MultiWalletContract, tokenRootContract.address);
     const newBal: number = Number(tokenWalletData.balance) / 10 ** decimals;

-    if (newBal >= oldBal) {
+    // Checking if the tokens are minted successfully for th receiver if (newBal >= oldBal) {
       console.log(`${mintAmount} ${symbol}'s minted successfully `);